Hof rallies No. 20 Miami to 79-73 win No. 2 Louisville

-Laura Cornelius added 16 points and six assists as the Hurricanes (22-5, 10-2 Atlantic Coast Conference) earned their fourth consecutive victory.
-Mykea Gray had 10 points.
+Laura Cornelius added 16 points and six assists as Miami (22-5, 10-2 Atlantic Coast Conference) earned its fourth consecutive victory, a streak that includes a 72-65 win against then-No. 4 Notre Dame on Feb.
+7. Mykea Gray had 10 points.

 Miami trailed by as many as 14 in the second quarter.
 The Hurricanes’ fifth — and biggest — win over a ranked foe in six games this season also gave coach Katie Meier her 350th win in her 18-year career.